aproxis/VideoCutter/memory-bank/activeContext.md

 ## Recent Insights

 1.  **GUI Reorganization Benefits**:
-    - The new tab structure ("Main Settings", "Subtitles", "Overlay Effects") provides a clearer separation of concerns.
+    - The new tab structure ("Main Settings", "Title Settings", "Subtitles", "Overlay Effects", "DepthFlow") provides a clearer separation of concerns.
     - Grouping related settings (e.g., all subtitle-specific options under the "Subtitles" tab, and visual effects under "Overlay Effects") improves navigability and reduces clutter in each tab.
     - This reorganization is expected to make the GUI more intuitive for users.
     - The addition of dedicated controls for title video chromakey and title background further enhances user control and customization.